pearcodespace/portfolio/README.md

 * Bachelor of Engineering - BE, Digital Engineering (Exchange Student)
 * Duration: Feb 2024 - Jun 2024

-# Work Experience
-### Tata Consultancy Services (TCS) Thailand — Application Management Specialist

-**Duration:** Jan 2025 - Present

-* **Served as the primary technical point of contact** for the commission calculation team — covering system issues and user requirements in the telecom domain.
-* **Identified root causes of calculation anomalies** by tracing legacy PL/SQL procedures and ODI ETL jobs; resolved issues or escalated to SA/DA when necessary.
-* **Introduced automation solutions** that significantly reduced manual processing time and freed up capacity for higher priority initiatives.
-* **Monitored, troubleshot, and resolved data source issues** to ensure completeness and readiness for each commission calculation period.
-* **Assisted the team** in analysing data and supporting ad-hoc investigations.
-* **Conducted UAT, performed production deployment, and executed sanity tests** to verify system changes met business requirements before go-live.
-* **Coordinated cross-functional investigations** and communicated resolution plans across Finance, Dealer, and IT teams.

-### KPMG Thailand Data and Analytics Internship

-**Duration:** Jun 2023 - Jul 2023

-* Contributed to a Data Pipeline by performing data ingestion through web scraping (Python, BeautifulSoup/Scrapy) and conducting data cleaning and transformation using Pandas and SQL to prepare ESG datasets for analysis.
-* Developed decision-support tools based on AHP methodology; delivered a knowledge-sharing presentation that improved team decision-making efficiency.

 # Contacts
 * yanisapareephan@gmail.com